Probing baryogenesis with gravitational waves: Abstract

 \section{Abstract}

-Affleck-Dine (AD) baryogenesis is compelling yet challenging to probe because of the high energy physics involved.
-We demonstrate that this mechanism can be realized generically with low-energy new physics without supersymmetry while producing detectable gravitational waves (GWs) sourced by parametric resonance of a light scalar field.
-In viable benchmark models, the scalar has a mass of ${\cal O}(0.1-10)$ GeV, yielding GWs with peak frequencies of ${\cal O}(10-100)$ Hz.
-This study further reveals a new complementarity between upcoming LIGO-frequency GW detectors and laboratory searches across multiple frontiers of particle physics.
+Affleck-Dine (AD) baryogenesis is compelling yet challenging to probe because of the high-energy physics involved.
+We demonstrate that this mechanism can be generically realized with low-energy new physics without supersymmetry while producing detectable gravitational waves (GWs) sourced by parametric resonance of a light scalar field.
+In viable models, the scalar has a mass of $\mathcal{O}(0.1-10)$ GeV, yielding GWs with peak frequencies of $\mathcal{O}(10-100)$ Hz.
+This study further reveals a new complementarity between upcoming LIGO-frequency GW detectors and laboratory searches across frontiers of particle physics.